 1. Manchester City – 100 points – 2017/18

-The benchmark for every Premier League side and the season that Liverpool will hope to better, Pep Guardiola’s all-conquering Manchester City side breaking record upon record during a sensational 2017/18 season.
+The benchmark for every Premier League side, Pep Guardiola’s all-conquering Manchester City side broke record upon record during a sensational 2017/18 season.

 The most dominant league campaign in Premier League history, City’s ‘centurions’ became the first side ever to reach 100 points as the club left all in their wake, finishing a huge 19 points clear of nearest challengers Manchester United.